Support Us Button Widget

 Curbside pickup

-Davidson County will recycle your tree for you: All you have to do is bring it out to the curb for your neighborhood’s brush and leaf collection day.
+Davidson County will recycle your tree for you.
+All you have to do is bring it out to the curb for your neighborhood’s brush and leaf collection day.
 To make sure it gets properly recycled, you’ll need to remove the tinsel, garland, tree stand, and ornaments before bringing it out.

 Drop-off recycling

 Maybe you just can’t wait for curbside pickup.
-Take the tree to one of Metro’s 14 drop-off locations open Wednesday, Dec.
-27 through Tuesday, Feb.
-13. Be sure to remove all decorations and properly secure the tree to your car if you opt for this route.
+Take the tree to one of Metro’s 14 drop-off locations open Thursday, Dec.
+26 through Friday, Feb.
+14. Be sure to remove all decorations and properly secure the tree to your car if you opt for this route.

 Ready to retire an artificial tree?
-They can only be taken to Metro’s four convenience centers for disposal.
+They can only be taken to Metro’s convenience centers for disposal.

 More from NASHtoday